bohendo/flashcards/README.md

   - glob it
   - TODO: figure out what this step does & whether it can be skipped
 - browser: visit your homepage at http://localhost:3000 and explore your newly installed app (notice port 3000 means we're back to usual frontend)

+[Other docs](https://developers.urbit.org/guides/core/app-school-full-stack/8-desk) to check out if the above doesn't work..

 [react]: https://reactjs.org/